Grits & Gospel: Sunday School over breakfast

 November 5: What do Christian Saints, Souls, and Sinners have in common?
 In a word: Jesus

-We’ll prepare banners of saints ancient and local.
+We’ll prepare banners in honor of the saints among us.

 And we'll have an open-mic sharing of stories about sainted sinners we've known and loved.